 DUC is exposed to financial risks as a result of exchange rate fluctuations and the volatility of these rates.
-In the normal course of business, DUC receives funding, holds investments, issues invoices and purchases inventories denominated in U.S. dollars (USD).
-There has been no change to the risk exposure from 2016.
+In the normal course of business, DUC receives funding, holds investments, issues invoices and purchases inventories denominated in USD.
+There has been no change to the risk exposure from 2017.
 DUC uses forward exchange contracts to help manage its exposure to unfavourable movements in USD.
+DUC's current policy is to hedge up to 80% of the USD currency exchange exposure of the subsequent year.